markjacksonfishing/katacoda/sysdig-container-visibility/step4.md

-Under the covers, the Wordpress instances have started to receive traffic.
-To begin with, let's explore what is currently running, identify which containers are executing workload and processing the responses.
+To begin with, let's explore what is currently happening, identify which containers are executing workload and processing the responses.

-## Tasks

-## List all containers

-`sysdig -c lscontainers`{{execute}}

 ## List CPU usage per container